iantr/RegFreeCpp/README.md

 copy "$(SolutionDir)x64\$(ConfigurationName)\RegFreeCpp.manifest".
 ```

+Build the C# project so the Interop DLL get generated.

 Now add a reference to the generated Interop.RegFreeCpp.dll in the project directory.

 We can finally add some code.
 Change Program.cs to the following:

 ```C#